zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

 match the authoritative A and AAAA records for that host.
 This is an IANA [name server requirement].

-The objective of this test is to verify that the glue records are consistent between glue and authoritative data.
+The objective of this test is to verify that the glue address records in the delegation are consistent with authoritative data.

 ## Inputs